Multi-kink brane in Gauss-Bonnet gravity and its stability: Introduction

+Among several interesting descriptions of our universe, an attractive one may be that our universe acts as a four-dimensional hypersurface called 3-brane embedded in higher-dimensional spacetime~\cite{Akama:1982jy,Rubakov:1983kea,Kaluza:1921tu,Klein:1991,Arkani:1998,Randall:1999}.
+Especially at the end of the 20th century, the {Arkani-Hamed-Dimopoulos-Dvali} (ADD) model~\cite{Arkani:1998} and the Randall-Sundrum (RS) model~\cite{Randall:1999} provided a new way to solve the hierarchical problem in the Standard Model of particle physics.
+With the development of higher-dimensional gravity theories, more and more works focused on the nature of extra dimensions~\cite{Randall2:1999,Hsin:2010,Rizzo:2010,Maartens:2010,Liu:2017gcn} and various potential observable effects of extra dimensions were proposed.
+This attracts the attention of physicists once again and opens a new era for studying extra dimensions.

 In brane world scenarios, there are thin or thick branes in terms of their width along the extra {dimensions.
 Both the branes are thin in ADD and RS models} because the thickness of the brane has been neglected.
 Note that, in the thin brane model, the scalar curvature comes to be singular at the core of the brane because of the zero width~\cite{Merab1998}.
 To deal with this singularity, the Israel-Lanczos junction condition~\cite{Israel1966} should be introduced.
 Physically, a brane should have thickness and it emerges as an alternative to thin brane configuration.
 That is to say, a brane should have nontrivial width along extra dimensions and there is {no singularity problem} as appeared in the thin braneworld {models}.
-One way to obtain {such} nonsingular thick brane might be simply {replacing} the singular source term in the thin brane scenarios with a nonsingular source term. {A usual} source term {is that of one or more} scalar fields~\cite{DeWolfe:1999cp,Bronnikov:2003gg, Bazeia:2008zx,Toharia:2010ex,Bazeia:2003aw,Novikov:2015iph,Bazeia:2015owa,Xie:2021ayr,Wan:2020smy}.
-There were some models based on the nonminimal coupling between gravity and the scalar field~\cite{Nozari:2009zr,Liu:2012gv,Guo:2011wr,Cardoso:2006nh}.
-Those nontrivial sources induced many new phenomena and abundant brane configurations.
-Furthermore, thick brane models~\cite{Xu:2014jda,Zhong:2015pta,Gu:2016nyo,Zhou:2017xaq,Zhong:2017ffr,Gu:2018lub,Cui:2020fiz,Chen:2020zzs,Yu:2015wma,Rosa:2022fhl,Rosa:2021tei,Wang:2019igp,Dzhunushaliev:2019wvv,Nozari:2019shm}. and thin brane models~\cite{Banerjee:2017lxi,Elizalde:2018rmz,Banerjee:2020uil} were investigated in the modified gravity theories such as $f(R)$ gravity.
-Especially, some brane solutions with rich structure were obtained in~\cite{Cui:2020fiz,Chen:2020zzs}.